 The DJI Phantom is an affordable quadcopter that allows professionals and enthusiasts to capture amazing footage from the sky, but it doesn’t come with all the equipment necessary to stabilize the footage or to see what you are shooting in real time.

-Extra equipment is available for both these functions but it comes at extra cost and will further reduce battery life.
+Extra equipment is available for both these functions but it comes at an extra cost and will further reduce battery life.

 Without a return vision system installed, it requires quite a lot of skill to judge where to position the quadcopter in relation to the subject.